eeberhard/aica-api/docs/docs/concepts/03-ros-concepts/04-control.md

 ### State interfaces

-State interfaces provide the current state of the robot.
-This is most commonly defined as the robot joint positions, and may also include joint velocities, torques or other available sensor data.
+State interfaces provide the current state of the hardware.
+This is most commonly defined as the robot joint positions, and may also include joint velocities, joint torques, other available sensor data, and general purpose digital inputs and outputs (GPIO).

 ### Command interfaces

-Command interfaces represent the desired control action that a robot should execute.
-The nature of a command interface depends on the robot actuators, but commonly includes joint positions, velocities or torques.
+Command interfaces represent the desired control action that a hardware should execute.
+The nature of a command interface depends on the actuators, but commonly includes joint positions, velocities or torques.
 For real-time control, velocity and torque are the preferred command modes.
-For other actuators such as robot grippers, the command interface might instead specify a gripper distance or force.
+For other actuators such as robot grippers, the command interface might instead specify a gripper finger distance or force through a GPIO.

 ## Hardware interfaces